vividblueprint/setup-draft/README.md

 ip route | grep default
 nmap -sn xx.xx.xx.xx/24
 ```
-# Remove Ubuntu from your system
+# Remove Ubuntu from your dual boot system
-1. delete the drive where Ubuntu installed
+1. Delete the drive where Ubuntu installed.
 2. Log in to Windows 10/11 and insert these commands to the terminal:
 ```
  list disk